bhagya88/week11-Hangman/README.md

 4. The user has 10 chances to guess the whole word.

-5. If the runs out of the chances, he loses.
+5. If he runs out of the chances, he loses.
 If he guesses the whole word before he runs out of chances, he wins.

 ##### Developed by Bhagya